marek-stoj/GroovyLabs-Website/tmp/chatgpt.md

      - 'Retro Environment - The Motto by Tiësto and Ava Max': Groove to beats in a nostalgic setting."

 3. **Market:**
-   - "Groovy Labs targets a broad market, including Meta (Facebook) Quest 1, 2, 3, PICO 4, and the upcoming Apple Vision Pro.
+   - "Groovy Labs targets a broad market, including Meta Quest, PICO, and the upcoming Apple Vision Pro.
 With over 20 million Meta Quest units sold, and recent approval in China, Groovy Labs is strategically positioned for global success."

 4. **Audience:**
    - "Groovy Labs caters to a diverse player base: